the Department for Transport (DfT)

 red for Phase 2b.

-This web site also provides maps showing the route of Phase 1.
+This web page provides maps showing the route of Phase 1.

 The underlying map can be from the Ordnance Survey, OpenStreetMap, Google or Bing.